Only have one week in Greece? Read on for the perfect Greek mainland road trip guide!

 The key is to surviving this road trip in Greece is to have someone to split the drive with you, and make sure this person doesn’t mind you belting out Citizen Cope songs for hours on end.
-If you’re planning a trip to Greece and want to see all the major sights in Olympia, Delphi, Meteora, Athens and Thermopylae on the Greek mainland in under a week, read on!
+If you only have one week in Greece and want to see the major sights in Olympia, Delphi, Meteora, Athens and Thermopylae on the Greek mainland, read on!

 Day 1 and 2: Athens

-Stay: A for Athens.
+Where to stay in Athens: A for Athens.
 It is the perfect base to explore all the historic and archaeological sites in the city, and the rooftop bar offers an incredible view of the Acropolis.
 Click here to check rates and availability A for Athens or click here to see other highly rated hotels in Athens!

 Day 3: Olympia